 The Company may incur expenses or delays relating to such events outside of our control, which could have a material adverse impact on our business, operating results and financial condition.
 The future impact of the pandemic is uncertain and cannot be predicted, and there is no assurance that the pandemic will not have a material adverse impact on the future results of the Company.
 The extent of the impact will depend on future developments, including actions taken to contain COVID-19.

 Key Customers

-During the three and twelve month periods ended December 31, 2021, the Company derived approximately 89% of its revenue from two customers (three months ended December 31, 2020 - 96% from two customers) and 94% from two customers (twelve months ended December 31, 2020 - 96% from two customers) respectively.
+During the three month period ended March 31, 2022, the Company derived approximately 98% of its revenue from three customers (three months ended March 31, 2021 - 97% from two customers).

 Selected Financial Information